 - Mask and costume: Masks and non-realistic costumes can be used to help create characters and communicate ideas too.

 - Direct address: Direct address is when a character speaks directly to the audience.

-- Movement or mime: Movement or mime can be used at any time to emphasise an important moment or an important idea.
+- Movement or mime: Movement or mime can be used at any time to emphasize an important moment or an important idea.

 - Song and dance: Singing and dancing can help to tell stories and create dramatic meaning.